Article Summary for AI Understanding

 --verbose 3 2>&1 | tee -a "$LOG_FILE"

-Step 2: Import data into Postgres using myloader.
+Step 2: Import data into PostgreSQL using myloader.

-Here we had to disable the index while importing the data and enable it after the import is complete.
+Here we had to disable the index while importing the data and enable it after the import was complete.

 myloader --user="$TARGET_DB_USER" \